pkepley/pkepley.github.io/_posts/2020-11-29-RiddlerLazyCranberry.md

 sauce passing
 problem](https://fivethirtyeight.com/features/can-you-pass-the-cranberry-sauce/)
 from FiveThirtyEight's "The Riddler."
-In this problem, we're asked to consider 20 guests sitting around a circular Thanksgiving table who all need a serving of cranberry sauce.
+In this problem, we're asked to consider 20 guests sitting around a circular Thanksgiving table, who all want to receive a serving of cranberry sauce.
 These guests are somewhat lazy/careless, and whenever a guest receives the sauce, they will randomly pass the sauce to their left or right with equal probability.
 The guests continue in this fashion until everyone has been served.
 Under these conditions, we are asked:
-1. Assuming that the sauce begins in front of a pre-specified guest, who has the greatest chance of receiving the sauce last?
+1. Assuming that the sauce begins in front of a pre-specified guest, which of the remaining guests has the greatest chance of receiving the sauce last?

-The answer to this problem is different from what you might expect (I definitely did *not* anticipate it), however, this distribution isn't so interesting to look at.
-As such, I decided to consider the problem for an arbitrary number of guests, and to consider the following related problems:
+The answer to this problem is different from what you might expect (I definitely did *not* anticipate it), however, the distribution doesn't make a very interesting plot.
+Since I'm mostly interested in making pretty graphs, I decided to consider the following related problems:

 {:start="2"}
 2. How long should we expect the process to take, and how much more